rsksmart/devportal-1.0/content/rsk-devportal/rif/wallet/dev-reference/running-the-wallet.md

 > Note: To reload the application, press  the R key on your keyboard.
 Additionally, you can debug your application, by installing the [flipper desktop app](https://fbflipper.com/) for debugging or see the [troubleshooting guide](/rif/wallet/dev-reference/troubleshooting/) for how to solve some of the encountered errors.

-See how to use the libraries in [Using the Libraries](/rif/wallet/dev-reference/rif-wallet-libs/)
+See how to use the libraries in [Using the Libraries](/rif/wallet/dev-reference/rif-wallet-libs/).
+For development purposes, ensure to switch to a test environment.
+See [Switch networks](/rif/wallet/user-guide/switch-networks/) for more information.